 Students may withdraw from a nursing (NUR) course up until 60% of the course has been completed.
 The date of withdrawal is the date the completed form is received by the Bursar/Registrar.
 A (WD) grade is assigned for students who withdraw according to the dates established on the academic calendar.
-Students who intend to withdraw from a course or the program are required to meet with an advisor and the Financial Affairs Officer prior to bringing the Drop-Add Form to the Bursar/Registrar.
+Students who intend to withdraw from a course or the program are required to meet with the Assistant Dean for Students and the Financial Affairs Officer prior to meeting with the Bursar/Registrar to submit the completed Drop-Add Form.

 No course withdrawal will be permitted after the deadline that is identified on the academic calendar.
 Withdrawal from nursing courses does not signify withdrawal from general education courses.
-See grading policy for further detailed information regarding withdrawing from courses.
+See Grading policy for further detailed information regarding withdrawing from courses.